apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 For these tests, at each trial point the sketch under test is presented with the number of uniques at that trial-point and the total time for the trial is measured, then divided by the number of uniques.
 This produces a measure of the time required per update.
 Also, we use a more moderate sized sketch of *LgK = p = 12* that is more typical of what might be used in practice.
 The *HllSketch* has 3 different types (HLL_4, HLL_6, and HLL_8) representing the respective sizes of the HLL-Array bins in bits.
 The speed behavior of all three of theses types is very similar.

-This first plot compares the resulting update speed:
+This first plot compares the resulting update speed.
+Note the Y-axis scale is 250 nanoseconds.
 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/upspeed/HllVsHllpUpdateSpeed.png" alt="HllVsHllpUpdateSpeed.png" />

 The top black curve is the update speed performance of the *HyperLogLogPlus* sketch, which asymptotes at about 105 nanoseconds.
 The lower curves are the update speed performance of the *HllSketch*, of which the HLL_8 and HLL_4 types asymptote to 10.5 nanoseconds.
-This can be seen from a plot of just the *HllSketch* speed performance curves:
+This can be seen from a plot of just the *HllSketch* speed performance curves.
+Nothe the Y-axis scale is now 50 nanoseconds.
 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/upspeed/HllUpdateSpeed.png" alt="HllUpdateSpeed.png" />

 The *HyperLogLogPlus* sketch is 2 full orders-of-magnitude slower than the *HllSketch*.